SHA152/starsandrights/memory-bank/activeContext.md

    - Isolated changeable content (like officials' names) for easy updates

 3. **UI Implementation**
-   - Applied a patriotic yet modern color scheme
+   - Applied an American flag color scheme (blue: #3C3B6E, red: #B22234, white: #FFFFFF)
    - Implemented a card-based UI for questions
    - Created a responsive design for desktop and tablet
+   - Added a fixed header that stays at the top when scrolling
+   - Designed content boxes to take full width on desktop screens

 ## Recent Changes